benlebrun/benlebrun.github.io/about.markdown

 permalink: /about/
 ---

-I'm a third year undergraduate student double majoring in computer science and linguistics at McGill University.
-I work at [MCQLL](http://mcqll.org/), the Montreal Computational and Qualitative Linguistics Lab, where I study [Transformer-based language models](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
-My research focuses on understanding how these language models approximate the extremely complex distributions of natural languages.
-Previously, I was also a research assistant at [txtLab](https://txtlab.org/), a laboratory for cultural analytics, where I used computational models to study corporate acquisition in local news.
+I am currently an intern at [Mila](https://mila.quebec/), supervised by Timothy O'Donnell.
+I recently graduated from McGill, where I majored in computer science and linguistics.
+During that time, I worked at [MCQLL](http://mcqll.org/), the Montreal Computational and Qualitative Linguistics Lab, where I studied [Transformer-based language models](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model)).
+I was also a research assistant at [txtLab](https://txtlab.org/), a laboratory for cultural analytics, where I used computational models to study corporate acquisition in local news.
 You can find more information about these projects [here](https://benlebrun.github.io/projects/).